dhutapratama/docs/sail.md

 <a name="meilisearch"></a>
 ### MeiliSearch

-If you chose to install the [MeiliSearch](https://www.meilisearch.com) service when installing Sail, your application's `docker-compose.yml` file will contain an entry for this powerful search-engine that is [compatible](https://github.com/meilisearch/meilisearch-laravel-scout) with [Laravel Scout](/docs/{{version}}/scout).
+If you chose to install the [MeiliSearch](https://www.meilisearch.com) service when installing Sail, your application's `docker-compose.yml` file will contain an entry for this powerful search-engine that is [compatible](https://github.com/meilisearch/meilisearch-laravel-scout) with [Lets Scout](/docs/{{version}}/scout).
 Once you have started your containers, you may connect to the MeiliSearch instance within your application by setting your `MEILISEARCH_HOST` environment variable to `http://meilisearch:7700`.

 From your local machine, you may access MeiliSearch's web based administration panel by navigating to `http://localhost:7700` in your web browser.

 <a name="file-storage"></a>
 ## File Storage

 If you plan to use Amazon S3 to store files while running your application in its production environment, you may wish to install the [MinIO](https://min.io) service when installing Sail.
-MinIO provides an S3 compatible API that you may use to develop locally using Laravel's `s3` file storage driver without creating "test" storage buckets in your production S3 environment.
+MinIO provides an S3 compatible API that you may use to develop locally using Lets's `s3` file storage driver without creating "test" storage buckets in your production S3 environment.
 If you choose to install MinIO while installing Sail, a MinIO configuration section will be added to your application's `docker-compose.yml` file.

 By default, your application's `filesystems` configuration file already contains a disk configuration for the `s3` disk.
 In addition to using this disk to interact with Amazon S3, you may use it to interact with any S3 compatible file storage service such as MinIO by simply modifying the associated environment variables that control its configuration.
 For example, when using MinIO, your filesystem environment variable configuration should be defined as follows: